orthizar/cellular-automata-fluid-simulation/README.md

-by Pascal VF. and me.
+by Pascal vF. and me.